fmder/base_local_planner_3d/README.md

 Missing Features
 ----------------
- - Does not take into account any occupancy sensors
  - Integral and Derivative controller untested yet
  - Only works with hector_uav_msgs::Altimeter altitude
+ - Not thread safe (do not use with a multithreaded mose base)